MEE University

 The next thing to realize is that restricting the blood flow can speed the build up of “overwhelming wastes”.
 Research shows that tourniquets (constricting bands) applied prior to leg presses reduce the work and time needed to get results (turn on the elixir).
 The flow of waste products out of muscle can also be controlled safely without tourniquets.
 Veins have one-way valves.
 Each time the muscle contracts a squirt of waste (venous blood) is squeezed out and the inflow of arterial blood is reduced a little.
 With frequent contractions (like in running) the squirts are frequent and circulation and power output is good.
 But strong contractions (as used in weight lifting) inflow of blood is squeezed down and outflow is reduced.
 As a result waste products quickly build up with less work.

 Exercise that in effect restricts circulation in muscle to aid achieving results is called resistance exercise.
 Isometric or “same length” exercise is a form of resistance exercise that can also be sustained until the secret sauce is turned on.
+By elongating muscles very slowly when under load reduces muscle tearing.

 Muscle injury is the other trigger of the secret sauce.
 Each long hair-like muscle cell is either on (contracting) or off (relaxed).
 To lift a heavy weight you essentially turn on enough cells at any given time to raise the weight… no problem.
 To lower you simply turn cells off.
 What isn’t simple is your nervous system doing it without some cells stretching, tearing and being damaged as you lower the heavy weight.
 This is most noticeable when you first start weight training.
 With practice the nervous system gets more efficient at lowering heavy weights.
 The injury is then reduced, but some damaging persists.
 This damage can result in soreness for days and reduces your immunity for a while.
 It takes about a week before the muscle has healed enough to make it advantageous to tear it again.
 This explains why body builders rotate muscle sets each day over a week.
 For body builders, this damage produces big muscles faster than anything else.